 Get Work

-Redesigning a Critical
+in a Critical Work Queue

-for 4,000+ Users
+for 450k+ Users

 Project Overview

-Role: UX Designer (+2 other UX designers)
+Role: Co-Lead UX Designer

-Team: 10 Developers, 2 Product Managers, SMEs
+2 Product Managers, SMEs

-Platform: Nationwide accounting application
+Platform: Nationwide Accounting Platform

 The Challenge

-Research & Discovery:
+Research & Discovery

 User Pain Points Investigation:

-Key Insight: The rigid filtering structure wasn't just a usability problem—it was fundamentally misaligned with how different user workflows actually operated.
+Key Insight: The rigid filtering structure wasn't just a usability problem; it was fundamentally misaligned with how different user workflows actually operated.
 The one-size-fits-all approach was failing to meet diverse users across the nationwide platform.

 PROCESS